waveform80/picamera/docs/fov.rst

 .. image:: images/sensor_area_2.png
     :width: 640px
     :align: center

-..
-See comment on previous image

 You can manually select the sensor's mode with the *sensor_mode* parameter in the :class:`PiCamera` constructor, using one of the values from the # column in the tables above.
 This parameter defaults to 0, indicating that the mode should be selected automatically based on the requested :attr:`~PiCamera.resolution` and :attr:`~PiCamera.framerate`.
 The rules governing which sensor mode is selected are as follows:

 * The capture mode must be acceptable.
 All modes can be used for video recording, or for image captures from the video port (i.e. when